-- 4.1 Develop Digital Strategies for Council and the community. - 4.2 Actively pursue continuous improvement and innovation, consider best practice and encourage the creation of higher valued services. - 4.2.1 Increase transparency through more items being held in open Council Meetings and communicating more clearly the reasons behind decisions. - 4.2.2 Enhance customer service experiences through the development of a continuous feedback and improved customer service system. - 4.2.3 Enhance staff skills, capabilities and wellbeing through the implementation and ongoing development of SGSC people. - 4.3 Develop a ten year 'Sustainable Cost Reduction Strategy' based on improved operational efficiencies and population growth, to be utilised for value for money service improvements, better infrastructure and/or rate reductions.
+- 4.1 Develop Digital Strategies for Council and the community. - 4.2 Actively pursue continuous improvement and innovation, consider best practice and encourage the creation of higher valued services. - 4.2.1 Increase transparency through more items being held in open Council Meetings and communicating more clearly the reasons behind decisions. - 4.2.2 Enhance customer service experiences through the development of a continuous feedback and improved customer service system. - 4.2.3 Enhance staff skills, capabilities and wellbeing through the implementation and ongoing development of SGSC people. - 4.3 Develop a ten year 'Sustainable Cost Reduction Strategy' based on improved operational efficiencies and population growth, to be utilised for value for money service improvements, better infrastructure and/or rate reductions. - 4.4 Work in partnership with the Chief Executive Officer and senior staff to develop a four year Rate Reduction Strategy, to reduce the rate burden by 3 per cent through improved innovation and productivity savings, streamlining the administrative structures and processes, through improved business unit performance and economic growth.

-Service area Description of services provided 2018/19 Forecast \$'000 2019/20 Budget \$'000 Executive Office/ Management The Executive Office builds strong and productive relationships with government and key regional agencies to strengthen the performance of Council. + 555 The Executive Office is accountable for ensuring that Council's objectives for the Council Plan are achieved through the allocation of appropriate resources, the provision of strategic policy and legal advice to Council and the establishment of good governance practices to guide the Exp 1,171 570 management of the organisation.
-Rev NET - 1,171 570 Finance, Risk and Procurement The Finance, Risk and Procurement Department deliver financial planning, budget management oversight, risk management coordination and procurement coordination for the organisation.
-The Department comprises: • Accounting includes strategic financial advice, accounting systems and services, management accounting support and financial reporting; • Rates and Valuations includes property valuations for rating purposes and administration of rate collection; and • Risk and Procurement including contract and quotation management, risk and insurance management, internal audit and regulatory compliance.
+Service area Description of services provided 2018/19 Forecast \$'000 2019/20 Budget \$'000 Executive Office/ Management The Executive Office builds strong and productive relationships with government and key regional agencies to strengthen the performance of Council.
+The Executive Office is accountable for ensuring that Council's objectives for the Council Plan are achieved through the allocation of appropriate resources, the provision of strategic policy and legal advice to Council and the establishment of good governance practices to guide the management of the organisation.
+Exp Rev 1,171 570 - NET 1,171 570 Finance, Risk and Procurement The Finance, Risk and Procurement Department deliver financial planning, budget management oversight, risk management coordination and procurement coordination for the organisation.
+The Department comprises: Accounting includes strategic financial advice, accounting systems and services, management accounting support and financial reporting; Rates and Valuations includes property valuations for rating purposes and administration of rate collection; and Risk and Procurement including contract and quotation management, risk and insurance management, internal audit and regulatory compliance.
 Together the teams improve the financial sustainability of Council by pursuing continuous improvement in processes and procedures, pro-actively managing risks, sustainably managing finances and gaining efficiencies through procurements.
-Exp Rev 3,554 729 4,790 782 NET 2,825 4,008 Service area Description of services provided 2018/19 Forecast \$'000 2019/20 Budget \$'000 Business Innovation and Technology The Business Innovation and Technology Department leads organisation wide planning and implementation of innovation, technology and corporate information management practices.
-The Department comprises: Innovation incorporates information technology strategy, policy, planning, project development and delivery, systems management and on-going management of hardware and software; and Corporate Information Management incorporates strategy, policies, systems' coordination and operational support to capture, manage and archive corporate records and respond to Freedom of Information requests and Privacy enquiries.
-Exp Rev NET 2,500 2,537 Corporate Information Management incorporates strategy, policies, systems' coordination and operational support to capture, manage and archive corporate records and respond to Freedom of Information requests and Privacy Rev People and Culture Corporate Information Management incorporates strategy, policies, systems' coordination and operational support to capture, manage and archive corporate records and respond to Freedom of Information requests and Privacy enquiries.
-The People and Culture Unit ensure our people are developed and supported so they have the opportunity to deliver services Rev 2,537 2,537 Corporate Information Management incorporates strategy, policies, systems' coordination and operational support to capture, manage and archive corporate records and respond to Freedom of Information requests and Privacy enquiries.
-The People and Culture Unit ensure our people are developed and supported so they have the opportunity to deliver services to the best of their ability for the benefit of the community.
-The team's contribution to employee and organisation success is achieved through business partnership with Directorates using people and culture processes and systems; developing employee work environment, mindset and culture; providing people and culture expertise in role, work design, staffing, Rev
+Exp Rev 3,551 729 3,910 782